-Flames engulf the air around them as booming missile strikes rain in the front and back yards.
+Flames engulf the air around as booming missile strikes rain in the front and back yards.
 Exen hears the sound of a blade being drawn.
-Long steel cuts down through the flames as Exen rises to block with a laser-shield now shading his arm with its crimson glow.
+Long steel cuts down through the flames as Exen rises to block with a laser-shield now shading his arm in crimson glow.
 Cloak raises the blade once more, and strikes down again and again upon Exen.
 He blocks and dodges, dancing like the flames.
 In the back and forth, Exen does not strike back with any attacks of his own.
 He opts for positioning.
 He two-steps across the roof while locked in the struggle between blade and laser-shield, narrowly avoiding decapitation again and again.

 “I am fighting,” Exen responds.
 Cloak disengages and brings his blade back around, swinging it horizontally with gusto.
-Exen drops to the ground in a flash and double kicks into the black swordsman’s gut.
+Exen drops to the ground in a flash and double kicks into the swordsman’s gut.
 He staggers backwards as Exen reverse rolls off the edge of the rooftop and into the night’s heated atmosphere.

 Exen glides down in a somersualt, landing directly into the driver’s seat of the convertible Tesla awaiting below, while one last predator missile drops directly onto the roof where he once stood.